top of page

 User feedback

-We met with several internal SREs, and several external customers for feedback.
-Customer usage was also captured in Amplitude.
-And this feedback informed our next iteration, and future projects.
+I met with several internal SREs and external customers to hear how the experience was working.
+Usage data was also captured in Amplitude.
+That feedback directly informed the next iteration and shaped future projects.

 TeamPostureReflection-Team7.jpeg